John H. Brockway: Biography

 Born the son of the Reverend Diodate and Miranda Hall Brockway in Ellington, Connecticut, Brockway pursued preparatory studies and was graduated from Yale College, New Haven, Connecticut, in 1820, at the age of twenty.
 He taught school, and studied law in the office of Seth P. Staples, Esq.
 He was admitted to the bar in April 1823 and commenced practice in Ellington.
 On January 12, 1829, he married Flavia Feild Colton and they had three daughters.

 Career

 From 1832 to 1838, Brockway served as member of the State House of Representatives.
 He was also a state senator in the Senate in 1834.

 Brockway was elected as a Whig to the 26th and 27th United States Congress.
 He served from March 4, 1839 to March 3, 1843.
-He subsequently served as prosecuting attorney for Tolland County from August 1849 to April 1867, when he resigned due to health reasons.
+He subsequently served as prosecuting attorney for Tolland County from August 1849 to April 1867, when he resigned for health reasons.

 Shortly before the Civil War Brockway hosted a recent graduate of Yale College, Henry Billings Brown, to study law at his office.
-Brown later served on the Supreme Court of the United States from 1890-1906.
+Brown later served on the Supreme Court of the United States from 1890 to 1906.